Unknotting number 21 knots are slice in K3: Immersed surfaces and locally bipartitioned trees

 \begin{proof} For simpler notation, in the proof of this lemma we will identify the tree $T$ with the image of the embedding $f$, so embedded vertices $f(v)$ will be denoted by just $v$, and embedded arcs $f(e)$ will be denoted by $e$.

 A small neighbourhood of a tree is a 4-ball $\mathds{B}_{0}$, and we only need to identify the link we get by intersecting $\Sigma$ with the boundary 3-sphere $\del\ball_0$.
-We visualise the whole 4-ball neighbourhood $\ball_0$ of the tree $T$ as the union of 4-balls $\ball_v$ centred at the vertex $v$, and 4-dimensional solid tubes joining two 4-balls $\ball_v$, one for each edge.
+We visualise the whole 4-ball neighbourhood $\ball_0$ of the tree $T$ as the union of 4-balls $\ball_v$ centred at each vertex $v$, and 4-dimensional solid tubes joining two 4-balls $\ball_{v_i}$ and $\ball_{v_j}$, one for each edge.
+Each such solid tube is a standard neighbourhood of an edge $e$ from $v_i$ to $v_j$ minus the balls $\ball_{v_i}$ and $\ball_{v_j}$.

 Near the vertex $v$ the surface $\Sigma$ locally looks like two planes intersecting transversely, hence $\Sigma \cap \del \ball_v$ is a Hopf link, with its two components lying on the two different local sheets of $\Sigma$.